singularhum/dealsFeedCanada/README.md

 Since the server has no open channels, you can submit a report in the Issues section of this GitHub project or you can send me a direct message on Discord.

-You can also can also make suggestions but please note that this free server is for my own preferences so I may not action them.
+You can also make suggestions but please note that this free server is for my own preferences so I may not action them.
 </details>

 <details>